 Heavy equipment training provides both training of the equipment, as well as, in-depth safety tips and protocols.
 Contact Total Equipment Training to discuss your needs and come up with a plan that fits your budget.

 Heavy Equipment Operator Training vs. Hiring an Instructor

 For an organization investing that much time and cost into training, it’s important to get as much from the training as possible.
 Researching and finding the best training options for your crew is an important step in the training process.

-Total Equipment Training’s customized onsite training vs. a basic generic training program will provide your organization a better overall training experience.
+Total Equipment Training’s customized onsite training vs. a basic generic training program will provide your organization with a better overall training experience.
 Total Equipment Training will come to your location and train on your equipment which helps cut down some of your overall costs, like travel and accommodations.

 Heavy Equipment Operator Training Online

 Most training models offer a hybrid model with a portion of the training handled with classroom instruction and a portion of actual hands-on training.
 Contact TET to discuss virtual heavy equipment training options.

 How Long is Heavy Equipment Operator Training?

 Depending on the level of training you need, the heavy equipment operator training can take anywhere from three to eight weeks.
 The type of training that is needed will factor into the length of time for the training.
 For a personalized estimate on your needs, contact TET.